A-Levels Curriculum Guide

 Career and Opportunities Mathematical experts in demand across all types of industries the world over.
 Study maths and you have access to career opportunities in sectors you may never have even considered including specialised fields such as law and medicine.
 That said, a large number of maths careers are still based within business or science and technology-related sectors, with maths graduates occupying roles such as accountant, actuary, statistician, technician, Economist or market researcher.

-PHOTOGRAPHY - Block A - Edexcel/Pearson
+PHOTOGRAPHY - Edexcel/Pearson

 Lessons 6.75 hours total per week.